pillarjs/send/README.md

 example value that will serve extension-less HTML files: `['html', 'htm']`.
 This is skipped if the requested file already has an extension.

+##### followSymlinks

+Enable or disable following symbolic links, defaults to `true`.
+When set to `false`, if the resolved path (after following symlinks via `fs.realpath`) falls outside of the `root` directory, the request is rejected with a 403 status code.
+This option requires the `root` option to be set.

+  - `true` - Follow symlinks (current/default behavior).
+  - `false` - Reject requests for symlinks that resolve outside `root`.

 ##### immutable

 Enable or disable the `immutable` directive in the `Cache-Control` response